oleksandrvarnytskyi/finapp/README.md

 Develop some financial system on Django with the help of Django Rest Framework, using python 3.

-Application description
+Application description.

 We have two main roles.
 Clients and Managers.
 Clients can register, login by pin code and close their accounts.
 Managers are created from admin panel and can approve user registration and accounts closing.